How Well do Fish Smell?

 When asked, "how do you care for your scent after usage", he response was, that he usually places the container in the tackle box, which, goes in the garage which is fairly cool throughout the year.
 However, the best would be to place the container in the refrigerator in a plastic bag (to contain the smell from not contaminating other refrigerated items).
 Just make sure you keep it out of direct sunlight which will rapidly decrease shelf life.

-Think about this, sure maybe the representative was trying to sell more product, but if I use my 10 year old product and it does not attract fish like you buddy's scent who is fishing next to me, maybe this rep. is right and wants me to catch fish, which will also help advertise his product instead of possibly bad mouthing it.
+Think about this, sure maybe the representative was trying to sell more product, but if I use my 10 year old product and it does not attract fish like my buddy's scent who is fishing next to me, maybe this rep. is right and wants me to catch fish, which will also help advertise his product instead of possibly bad mouthing it.

 There are other scent companies who use the pure product, by grinding, concentrating, bait.
 One of these on the central Oregon coast recommends getting her scent and using it within less than a month.